No More Pancake Syrup? Climate Change Could Bring an End To Sugar Maples - Slashdot

 Scale matters, you should get some.

-Warmth and the way the winter weather breaks is a bigger issue AFAIAC.
-The Maple trees will slowly work their way north.
-The question is will they supplant other trees, and will there be people to harvest the sap when it rises in late winter early spring?
-These issues will be a bigger problem.

-Another thing interesting is there is a claim that the climate will be drier.
-I hope they are not talking about climate overall.
-If they are, they have it backwards.
-Some areas will be drier, others will be a lot we

-Corn Syrup and High Fructose Corn Syrup (Score:3)
+Corn Syrup and High Fructose Corn Syrup (Score:4, Informative)

 Most consumers will never notice, most of the pancake syrups in the supermarket are just manufactured sugar with some coloring.